The annual migration of North America’s monarch butterfly is a unique and amazing phenomenon.Read More

 Mass planting is a fun, visually appealing technique that is great for wide open spaces.
 Find out if this method is right for you and your landscape.Read More

-Hyacinth are great.
-They smell nice and are a favorite in springtime gardens.
+Hyacinth are lovely, hardy, and smell fantastic.
+They are a favorite flower in springtime gardens.
 Grape Hyacinth (Muscari), while also wonderful, are not Hyacinth, though they share much in common.
 Don’t let their deceptively similar names throw you off, these are two entirely different (but equally lovable) plants.
 Time to learn the difference!Read More

 You may already love Coneflowers for their impressive tolerance of high heat, humidity, drought and other environmental stresses, but those aren’t the only tricks this perennial has up its sleeve.
 Did you know that the root of Echinacea angustifolia was originally used to treat toothache, tonsillitis, and pain in the bowels?
 The story goes that Native Americans discovered the healing powers of this flower when they noticed that sick Elk would seek out and eat the plant.
 Ever since then, Echinacea has been a popular natural remedy in America, revered for its immune-boosting effect.
 It has been used to treat everything from the common cold all the way up to rattlesnake bites!